Mike-Bullock/modbus_relay/README.md

 # Usage

 It is recommended to initially run the modbus_relay program in console mode to make sure it can find the relay board on the network.
+`sudo ./modbus_relay console`

 ```
 sudo ./modbus_relay console